REI worker organization: 2016

 A few months later, in July, the workers organized a union forum at Seattle's city hall with the assistance of the United Food and Commercial Workers and Kshama Sawant, a Seattle City Councilmember and member of Democratic Socialists of America, to advocate for better working conditions and pay, which the group said hadn't kept up with the success of the business.
 The co-op maintained it complied with local laws and paid competitive hourly wages to accommodate the flexibility preferred by other staffers.
 At the forum, Anderson alleged she had been unlawfully terminated on December 12, 2015, from a Portland, Oregon, store after she led 55 of her colleagues in organizing around increases in hourly wages and better scheduling.
 REI said they could not comment on personnel issues, but that Anderson's claims were "not accurate".
-One employee, Ash Crew, asked at the forum, "Why does the company that we all love so much, that makes billions of dollars in revenues, not give us enough hours so that we can afford food and rent with our wages, let alone health care and other benefits?"
+One employee, asked at the forum, "Why does the company that we all love so much, that makes billions of dollars in revenues, not give us enough hours so that we can afford food and rent with our wages, let alone health care and other benefits?"
 Following the forum, the co-op sent employees a memorandum that read: "REI management is not anti-union ...
 We just don’t need [a union] at REI.
 We sincerely urge you not to sign a union authorization card."
 Workers involved in the organizing interpreted the memos to be discouraging them from unionizing.
 Workers who spoke at the forum were adamant that they were proud to work for REI, and wanted to continue working for the retailer.
 REI stated that the co-op believed the full picture was not being properly represented by Councilmember Sawant, reiterating its pay and benefits packages were highly competitive with the market, and that the co-op diverted 72 percent of its profits to employees, cooperative members, and philanthropy.